LuisEnMarroquin/data-structures-and-algorithms/README.md

 A stack is a dynamic data structure because the ammout of data that it can increase and decrease while is in use.
 A stack is known as a last in first out data structure because new items are added at the top of the stack, and items can only be removed from the top of the stack.
 We can create const `MaximumSize` to indicate how many items the stack can contain, and `Top` pointer to indicate the top of the stack, with an empty stack `Top = 0`.
-When we take data from the stack we don't necessarily remove it from the array that contains the data, all we need to do is redefine `Top`
+When we take data from the stack we don't necessarily remove it from the array that contains the data, all we need to do is redefine `Top`.

 Summary
 * Items are **pushed** onto the top of a stack